-Note: Test results are for year 2022 or as otherwise indicated; all contaminants are not required to be tested for annually.
+Note: Test results are for year 2022 or as otherwise indicated; All contaminants are not required to be tested for annually.

-We're proud that your drinking water meets or exceeds all Federal and State requirements.
 We have learned through our monitoring and testing that some contaminants have been detected.
 The EPA has determined that your water IS SAFE at these levels.